 A bright and piercing beacon of light.

 The colours blurred and became a nimbus, a twin world of light and darkness.
+Then as quickly as it began, light and darkness split.
+There was now two nebulous figures standing side by side.

 “Oh My God!”